-Another owner wrote that a unit has repeatedly flooded with sewage in their home causing mold to develop in their and the adjoining unit.
+Another owner wrote that their unit has been repeatedly flooded with sewage, causing mold to develop in their unit, and in the adjoining unit.
 Owners also stated that the exterior of the building is a danger because of exterior metal cladding falling off the building.

-Owners I spoke with, also feel that Toll Brothers has been acting in concert with the condominium’s Board of Managers, and that its agent Penmark Halstead have engaged in bad faith, criminal negligence, and blatant disregard for the health and safety of residents and the public.
-Some owners also allege that Toll Brothers violated the martin act in the offering of its units.
-The martin act gives the Attorney General power to regulate condo sales under the martin act state’s securities disclosure law.
+Owners I spoke with also feel that Toll Brothers has been acting in concert with the condominium’s board of managers, and that its agent Penmark Halstead has engaged in bad faith, criminal negligence, and blatant disregard for the health and safety of residents and the public.
+Some owners also allege that Toll Brothers violated the Martin Act in the offering of its units.
+The Martin Act gives the Attorney General power to regulate condo sales under the state’s securities disclosure law.
 That law requires the Attorney General’s office to accept for filing all offering plans which provide full disclosure.
-The martin act rules that private plaintiffs may bring fraud and breach of contract claims arising from cooperative or condominium offerings.
+The Martin Act rules that private plaintiffs may bring fraud and breach of contract claims arising from cooperative or condominium offerings.
 Frustrated owners also held a meeting with the building’s board members on March 20.
 About 50 residents showed up to vent their frustrations with the Board.

-One of the main issues that came up was the air infiltration of the windows which the Board said they have hired engineers to look at, and are currently awaiting a report, which, they said, will be made available to everybody.
+One of the main issues that came up was the air infiltration of the windows.
+The Board said that they have hired engineers to look at it, and are currently awaiting a report, which, they said, will be made available to everybody.
 One woman asked the Board who the engineers were who had inspected the windows, and where all the paperwork was, and asked if the windows had been built to specification.
 The response was that the Board has the paperwork but “some of it was lost.”

 Another big issue is how Toll Brothers is not correcting the owners’ complaints in a timely manner, and more often than not, have not been receptive to their complaints at all.
 The Board conducted a questionnaire and as many as 88 owners have some form of complaint regarding their units.
 The Board apparently had a meeting with Toll Brothers this past Tuesday.
 They claimed Toll Brothers have “changed their tune.”
-It seems during the meeting, Toll Brothers recognized that all the complaints are not isolated incidents, and are serious problems.
+It seems during the meeting, Toll Brothers recognized that the many complaints represent no just isolated incidents, and are serious problems.
 They claim that Toll Brothers have agreed to remedy the complaints, not just with quick fixes.